 Best Practices for Organizing Utensils

-1. Separate utensils by type
+1. Separate Utensils by Type

 Store similar items together so staff can quickly locate what they need.
+Keep spoons with spoons, forks with forks, knives with knives, and prep tools separate from serving tools.

-Utensils that are used most often should be placed closest to the station where they are needed.
+Utensils used most often should be placed closest to the station where they are needed.
+Prep spoons and tongs belong near prep tables, turners and ladles belong near the cook line, and flatware should stay near service or plating areas.

-3. Use compartmentalized holders
+3. Use Compartmentalized Holders

 Compartmentalized holders make it easier to separate utensils by type, size, or function.
 They also help prevent overcrowding and keep tools visible and accessible.

-4. Clean and reset regularly
+4. Clean and Reset Regularly

 Even the best utensil setup becomes inefficient if it is not maintained.
 Holders should be cleaned often, and stations should be reset throughout the day so they stay organized and sanitary.
+Restaurant managers can also review RestaurantSupply.com's blog on keeping staff safe when managing a restaurant for related workplace safety considerations.

 Example by Kitchen Area